Work Injury Damages Claim Calculations

 In Queensland, your rights are protected by the Workers’ Compensation and Rehabilitation Act 2003.
 However, the legal process can be complex, and WorkCover may seek to minimise or deny your entitlements.

-You can seek independent legal advice about eligibility for a work injury damages claim and entitlements like weekly payments and a compensation payout.
+You can seek independent legal advice on your eligibility for a work injury damages claim and on entitlements such as weekly payments and a compensation payout.

 Splatt Lawyers can provide legal advice on a 100% no-win, no-fee basis.
 Call 1800 700 125